-Topic discovery takes seconds regardless of whether you're processing a hundred, a hundred of thousands of documents or the whole indexed collection.
+Topic discovery takes seconds regardless of whether you're processing a hundred or a hundred of thousands of documents.

 No external taxonomies

-Lingo4G processes documents based only on their textual content, no external dictionaries, taxonomies or databases required.
+Lingo4G processes documents based only on their textual content, no external dictionaries or taxonomies required.

 Stop word discovery

-Lingo4G will automatically identify the meaningless words and phrases specific to your data, such as present invention for patent data.
+Lingo4G will automatically identify the meaningless phrases specific to your data, such as present invention for patent data.

-Lingo4G exposes a JSON REST API you can call from any programming language.
+Lingo4G exposes a JSON-based REST API you can call from any programming language to get analysis results.

 Questions & Answers

-The natural use case is exploration of large volumes of fairly static human-readable text, such as scientific papers, business or legal documents.
+The natural use case is exploration of large volumes of human-readable text, such as scientific papers, business or legal documents.

 Out of the box, Lingo4G can give an instant overview of the topics discussed in the whole collection or in the requested subset of it and thus help the analysts to plan, execute and report on their research.

-The early adopters of Lingo4G have been successfully using it with collections of millions of documents spanning over 100 GB of text.
+Some of our clients have been successfully using Lingo4G with collections of millions of documents spanning over 300 GB of text.
 If your collection is larger than that, please do get in touch for an evaluation license to see if Lingo4G can handle your data.

 One important factor to consider is that currently Lingo4G does not offer distributed processing.
 This means that the maximum reasonable size of the project will be limited by the amount of RAM, disk space and processing power available on a single virtual or physical server.